Atomic Skull: Joseph Martin

 Student Joseph Martin is at S.T.A.R.
 Labs for a routine check-up when the site is struck by an intense blast of energy from the Dominators' gene-bomb, giving him superhuman strength and causing his flesh to become invisible.
 Later attacked by some thugs, the resulting brain damage causes Martin to become insane and assume the guise of "the Atomic Skull", a hero from an old movie serial that he loved.
 He also emits dangerous amounts of radiation, later gaining the ability to project it as energy blasts.
 He has plagued Superman, whom he believed to be the serial's villain Doctor Electron (particularly when Superman acquired electricity-based powers), and Lois Lane, whom he saw as the Skull's love interest, Zelda Wentworth.

 During the "Underworld Unleashed" storyline, Atomic Skull is given enhanced powers by the demon Neron in exchange for his soul.
 Cured of his delusions, he at first intends to follow the character's example for real as a superhero, but has since appeared as a more conventional supervillain.

-Atomic Skull is killed in battle by the Maximums, an alternate reality superhero team, but is later seen alive in the pages of Action Comics.
-It is implied that Mister Mxyzptlk reversed his death, along with other events involving the Maximums.

-Martin later crashes a movie premiere in Hollywood, having become obsessed with an actress who was in the film.
-He was defeated by Manhunter.

-Martin is among the villains who participate in an ambush on the JSA led by Tapeworm.

-While Superman is off-world, Martin attempts to cause trouble in downtown Metropolis, but is defeated by Mon-El.